 Digital Tools: The FloodLAMP App has been designed in an integrated way over 6 months with both the tests and screening program.
 Launched in the Apple App Store in February 2021, it has been in constant use in our pilot program.
 The app allows immediate user onboarding and supports both individual (personal) use and group implementations.
 The app also includes streamlined process tracking and participant reporting, providing an end-to-end digital solution for FloodLAMP screening programs.

 Open Source and Supply Chain: FloodLAMP’s key strategy for maximizing both public health impact and business growth is to jettison the industry standard’s closed, proprietary tests and equipment.
 Instead, we are fully validating tests through the FDA that utilize off the shelf chemicals and reagents.
 This approach brings the large manufacturing capacity of suppliers directly online, creating redundancy and reliability in our supply chain.

-Open access, generic molecular testing is a public good, having far-reaching positive impacts in diagnostics and healthcare more broadly.
-We are seeking funding and support from a variety of sources to accelerate our initiatives and execute on this ambitious yet immediately actionable plan to massively increase COVID testing.
-We believe COVID-19 has permanently changed the public and private sectors views on public health.
-We are the only company building the low-cost, scalable infrastructure for a future where molecular testing will be much more broadly implemented.
+Open, generic molecular testing is a life-saving public good, having far-reaching positive impacts in diagnostics and healthcare more broadly.
+Specifically, the approach decreases the test cost and greatly improves access.
+We believe COVID-19 has permanently changed the public and private sectors views on the role of disease testing in public health.
+FloodLAMP is building the low-cost, scalable infrastructure needed for a future where molecular testing will be much more broadly implemented.